What happens if I get CIPN?

 - Have you treated CIPN in other patients?
 How?
 Did it work?

 - If my CIPN gets bad and is very painful, will it change my treatment plan?

 - Is it likely that my CIPN will get better or go away after treatment is over?

 It’s important to work closely with your doctor or nurse to manage peripheral neuropathy caused by chemotherapy.
 Talk to your doctor about any changes in how you feel, and any trouble you have walking or holding things.
 Tell the doctor how your symptoms affect the things you do every day.

 Be sure to tell your cancer team about any pain you have.
-You can learn more about pain, how to talk about it, and how to manage it in our document called Pain Control: A Guide for Those With Cancer and Their Loved Ones.
+You can learn more about pain, how to talk about it, and how to manage it in our Guide to Controlling Cancer Pain.